 Ask if they use a dental lab that specializes in cosmetic dental veneers.

 In most veneer cases, contouring the gums will result in a better cosmetic outcome.
-It is done to create symmetry and lengthen short teeth.
+It is done to create symmetry and to lengthen short teeth.
 Most gum contouring causes no additional discomfort during or after treatment.
-I do not charge any additional fee for gum contouring.
-On rare occasions surgical contouring must be done if the teeth are very short.
+Dr. Soto does not charge any additional fee for gum contouring.
+On rare occasions, surgical contouring must be done if the teeth are very short.
 Patients are referred to a periodontist for this procedure.
 The periodontist will charge a separate fee for the procedure.

 Request your FREE video consultation today.
 No appointments, no waiting - simply submit your photos and receive a FREE video consultation.